 Laminate Veneer: This laminate is made from a thin layer of wood applied to a particleboard or MDF substrate.
 See pictures of veneer kitchen cabinets here.

 Acrylic Laminate: This type of laminate is made from a plastic material that is applied to a substrate.
 It has that contemporary look and often comes in a glossy finish.
-For a more modern appearance, acrylic laminate cabinets are a great option.
+For a more modern appearance, acrylic laminate cupboards are a great option.

 3D Laminate: This type of laminate is made from a process that adds a 3D texture to the surface of the laminate, making it look more like natural wood or stone.